 8 Beautiful Concrete Tile Bathroom Floor Pictures & Ideas

 Are you looking to refresh your bathroom decor?
 While the bathroom isn’t the largest room in your home, it’s a perfect place to express your personality.
 Concrete tile bathroom floor choices are an ideal tool to accomplish a fresh idea in your space!
-In fact, these handmade encaustic-style tiles offer colorful and functional solutions to your remodel.
+These handmade encaustic-style tiles offer colorful and functional solutions to your remodel.

-In this article, we’ll look at eight showstopping options for a concrete tile bathroom floor.
+This article will examine eight show-stopping options for a concrete tile bathroom floor.
 Plus, I’ll pick apart other elements in each bathroom’s design so you can see how the puzzle pieces come together.

 Let’s get started with one of my favorites!

 Who wouldn’t want to soak up the luxury of this rustic bathroom?
 I’ll begin with the obvious.

 - Amalia pattern in concrete wall tile.
 We’ve come so far since our 80’s decade of funky wallpaper patterns!
 This concrete wall tile serves as an expression of artwork.
 Each tile is an 8×8-inch design.
 Put together, the overall pattern is 16×16 inches.
 The earthen colors complement every other element of this bathroom’s decor.